What’s that sound?

-Go ahead and fill out your risk analysis worksheets and then we’ll explore some storage and software options for putting your data management workflow in place.
+Go ahead and fill out your risk analysis worksheets.
+Then we’ll explore some storage and software options for putting your data management workflow in place.

 Now that you have everything filled out, any areas where you’ve entered a two or three require your attention.

-If your completed form is full of 1’s then you have a solid data management workflow already in place and I commend you for having that done already.
+If your completed form is full of 1’s, then you have a robust data management workflow already in place, and I commend you for having that done already.

 If we take a look at my data management workflow (below), we can see that I import the images to my internal drive.